The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - Temperance is strength or self-control in challenging circumstances.
 2nd Peter 1:6

 The Holy Spirit is the greatest gift given to humanity.
 Upon entering our hearts, He recreated our spirit and endows us with His character.
 This gives us a choice to walk in the flesh and the worlds ways or to yield to the Holy Spirit and walk in the fruit of God’s Spirit, His character.
 When we grow in the character of God, our flesh will not dominate our lives.
-Flowing in the fruit of the Spirit impacts our growth, relationships and more.
+Flowing in the fruit of the Spirit impacts our natural and spiritual growth, relationships and more.
 The more walk in the fruit of the Spirit, the more we become Christ-like.